ForBioPhylogenomics/tutorials/analysis_of_introgression_with_snp_data/README.md

 		wget https://raw.githubusercontent.com/ForBioPhylogenomics/tutorials/main/week2_res/snapp.tre

-However, we need to prepare the tree file before we can use it with Dsuite.
+However, we need to edit the tree file before we can use it with Dsuite.
 First, Dsuite requires tree files in Newick format, but the tree file `snapp.tre` is written in Nexus format.
 Second, as the tree generated in tutorial [Divergence-Time Estimation with SNP Data](../divergence_time_estimation_with_snp_data/README.md) did not include *Neolamprologus cancellatus*, we will need to add this species to the tree manually.

 * To convert the file `snapp.tre` from Nexus to Newick format, make sure that the R script `convert_to_newick.r` is still in your current directory on Saga: